 This guidance was introduced in the UK by the Food and Drink Federation (FDF) alongside the British Retail Consortium (BRC) in 2015 and applies only to these common allergens.
 Other countries will have their own guidance which are similar to what we at The Vegan Society have based our cross-contamination standards on.
 Please check with your country’s Food Safety Agency for more details.

 As of October 2021 in the UK, businesses will need to follow the new guidelines on labelling allergens on pre-packaged food for direct sale (PPDS) because of Natasha’s Law.
 This is for food made on the same premises from which they are sold and packaged before sale.
 Businesses will be required to clearly label what the product is and include ingredients with highlighted allergens on pack.
-More information about Natasha’s Law can be found here.
+Find out more information about Natasha’s Law.

 Anyone who does suffer from one or more of the 14 leading allergens should not solely rely on vegan claims (including our trademark) as a suitable way to manage their safety because there could be an unintentional cross-contact with allergens in the manufacturing or preparation process.
-In 2020, in consultation with our trademark team the FDF also provided guidance on the difference between vegan and allergen labelling, which you can read more about here.
+In 2020, in consultation with our trademark team the FDF also provided guidance on the difference between vegan and allergen labelling.

 Products labelled “free-from” or “allergen-free” generally make these claims because the manufacturers of these products have opted to reduce the risk of cross-contamination by using entirely separate facilities for that product's development and manufacture, which are regularly tested.
 This is certainly manageable for businesses who specialise in only producing “free-from” product ranges.
 However, for many brands who have well-established products, entirely separating their facilities or using additional sites for vegan options could increase their costs, resulting in this being passed to the consumer and thus reducing the accessibility of vegan options. and therefore the product’s cost exponentially, and requires more business resources, land, development teams and testing.